 If you are considering progressing to The computing and IT project (TM470), this is one of the OU level 3 modules on which you could base your project topic.
 Normally, you should have completed one of these OU level 3 modules (or be currently studying one) before registering for the project module.

 This is an OU level 3 module.
-OU level 3 modules build on study skills and subject knowledge acquired from previous studies courses at levels 1 and 2.
+Level 3 modules build on study skills and subject knowledge acquired from previous study at levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject.

-To study this module you will ideally be a competent user of computer technology with an interest in people and good design.
+To study this module you will ideally be a competent user of computer technology with an interest in good design.